Kntnt/hackish-multiple-domain-sitemaps-for-the-seo-framework/README.md

-# hackish-multiple-domain-sitemaps-for-the-seo-framework
+# Hackish Multiple Domain Sitemaps for The SEO Framework

 WordPress mu-plugin that makes The SEO Framework to generate different sitemaps for different domain names used for a single site.
+Please notice that you must edit two variables in the constructor.